r-pufky/docs/source/apps/gpg/troubleshooting.rst

 SSH connection failed, Server sent: publickey
 *********************************************
-Happens because of a standard publickey not provided / matched failure.
+SSH public key not provided or was not matched on the server.

 #.
 SSH public key is not loaded on the SSH server.
-Confirm your public SSH key
+Confirm your GPG public SSH
-   (see :ref:`gpg-export-keys`) is added to `authorized_keys` for the user you are attempting to login with.
+   key (see :ref:`gpg-export-keys`) is added to ``~/.ssh/authorized_keys`` for the user you are attempting to login with.
 #.
 GPG agent configuration is not reloaded.
-Ensure ssh and putty support in
+Ensure SSH and Putty support in
-   configuration is set and `gpg-agent` and `gpg-connect-agent` are both restarted.
+   configuration is set, ``gpg-agent``, and ``gpg-connect-agent`` are both restarted.
 See: :ref:`gpg-windows-restart-agent`.

 Please insert card with serial number